ArpNetworking/metrics-client-java/README.md

 state of system resources, for example the row count in a database table.
 However, gauges are also useful in existing units of work, for example recording the memory in use at the beginning and end of each service request.

-### Annotations
+### Dimensions

-Annotations can be used to augment the context of the emitted metric.
-This can be useful for post-mortems or analysis outside the scope of the Metrics project.
-Currently, the Metrics project makes no use of these annotations.
+Dimensions are used to "slice and dice" the resulting statistics.
+Static and dynamic dimensions specified on the `MetricsFactory` apply to all `ScopedMetrics` and `PeriodicMetrics` created from that `MetricsFactory`.
+The values of dynamic dimensions are evaluated at the creation time of `ScopedMetrics` or every period for `PeriodicMetrics`.

 ### Closeable